hum-sc/universiwho/README.md

-# fictional-invention
+# UniversiWho
-An website to select the best university in you area
+A website to select the best university in you area